Fort Bidwell Study

 • OMRI Listed Product

-HISTORY: The Fort Bidwell region encompasses the north-eastern corner of California and adjacent areas of Oregon and Nevada.
-Ranching in the Fort Bidwell area is comprised mainly of private ranches that utilize Bureau of Land Management ranges for grazing of beef cattle.
+The Fort Bidwell region encompasses the northeastern corner of California and adjacent areas of Oregon and Nevada.
+Ranching in the Fort Bidwell area comprises mainly private ranches that utilize Bureau of Land Management ranges for beef cattle grazing.

-Severe annual calf illness( up to 100% scours) and death (up to 37%) had been observed annually from 1990 to 2001 in a 1200 head cow-calf operation.
-Years of treating with numerous antibiotics in several combinations proved unsuccessful.
-The ranchers also had worked repeatedly with U. C. Davis College of Veterinary Medicine and Washington State College of Veterinary Medicine in an attempt to ascertain the source of the severe scours that plagued the area.
-An autogenous bacterin had been developed from the highly resistant strain of enterohemmorhagic E. Coli isolated from local cattle.
-The effectiveness of this vaccine diminished overtime.
+Severe annual calf illness( up to 100% scours) and death (up to 37%) had been observed annually from 1990 to 2001 in a 1200-head cow-calf operation, and years of treatment with numerous antibiotics in several combinations proved unsuccessful.
+The ranchers also had worked repeatedly with U. C. Davis College of Veterinary Medicine and Washington State College of Veterinary Medicine to ascertain the source of the severe scours that plagued the area.
+An autogenous bacterin had been developed from the highly resistant strain of enterohemorrhagic E. Coli isolated from local cattle.
+The effectiveness of this vaccine diminished over time.

-THE STUDY: In January of 2002, fifty cows were assigned to the calving study.
-At birth the calves were ear-tagged and randomly assigned to the Treatment group and Control group.
+In January 2002, fifty cows were assigned to the calving study.
+At birth, the calves were ear-tagged and randomly assigned to the Treatment group and Control group.

-At birth the twenty-seven calves in the treatment group received a dose of Ramaekers NEWBORN IMMUNE PRIMER on day 1 and 2.
+On days 1 and 2 after birth, the twenty-seven calves in the treatment group received a dose of Ramaekers NEWBORN IMMUNE PRIMER.
 The twenty calves in the untreated group served as controls.

-At 2 to 3 months of age, all calves were branded, vaccinated and the bull calves were castrated.
-The Treatment group received another dose of IMMUNE PRIMER while the Control group received nothing.
-All of the study calves with their dams were mixed with other cows-with-calves and cows still due from multiple herds and were turned out onto BLM land around April 15th.
+All calves were branded and vaccinated at 2 to 3 months of age, and the bull calves were castrated.
+The Treatment group received another dose of IMMUNE PRIMER, while the Control group received nothing.
+The study calves with their dams were mixed with other cows with calves and cows still due from multiple herds and turned out onto BLM land around April 15th.

-After grazing for 5 months, all the calves were returned to local ranchland for weaning, vaccines and the Treatment group received one more dose of STOCKER/ADULT IMMUNE PRIMER.
+After grazing for 5 months, all the calves were returned to the local ranchland for weaning and vaccines, and the Treatment group received one more dose of STOCKER/ADULT IMMUNE PRIMER.

-RESULTS & DISCUSSION: Within the first week of life 100% of the Control calves developed scours.
-NONE of the Treatment group experienced any signs of scours.
+Within the first week of life, 100% of the control calves develop scours.
+NONE of the treatment groups experienced any signs of scours.

-After observing the difference in the two groups, the ranch owner DEMANDED that the protocol be broken and the Control calves receive IMMUNE PRIMER.
-The Control calves were given IMMUNE PRIMER for 3 days after which the diarrhea stopped.
-This group became designated as the Delayed-Treatment group and the original treatment was renamed the Immediate-Treatment group.
+After observing the difference between the two groups, the ranch owner DEMANDED that the protocol be broken and that the control calves receive IMMUNE PRIMER.
+The Control calves were given IMMUNE PRIMER for 3 days, after which the diarrhea stopped.
+This group became designated the Delayed-Treatment group, and the original treatment was renamed the Immediate-Treatment group.

-A neighboring herd with similar genetics, herd management, calving times, branding & vaccinating schedule were now designated as the Control Herd.
-The only difference being that the Control herd calved in a higher altitude, drier climate than the treatment herd and did not receive the Ramaekers IMMUNE PRIMER formulas .
+A neighboring herd with similar genetics, herd management, calving times, branding, and a vaccinating schedule was now designated as the Control Herd.
+The only difference was that the Control herd calved at a higher altitude and had a drier climate than the treatment herd and did not receive the Ramaekers IMMUNE PRIMER formulas.

-All the ranchers noted that the Treated calves were easily identifiable with an estimated 5% to 7% heavier body weight and all had a more vibrant coat compared to the untreated calves.
+All the ranchers noted that the Treated calves were easily identifiable, with an estimated 5% to 7% heavier body weight and a more vibrant coat than the untreated calves.

 Average Weaning Weights (in pounds)